mpy-dev/micropython-decimal-number/README.md

 print(a is b)   # False: they are different objects.
 ```

 **copy_from()** copies into a **DecimalNumber** other **DecimalNumber** passed as a parameter.
-The reason for this method is that Python does not allow to overload the *assign* operator: '='.
-In the previous example, "b = a" makes b to point to object a, they are the same object.
-We need a way to copy one into the other, remaining independent objects.
+The reason for this method is that Python does not allow to overload the *assign* operator: '='. "b = a" would make b to point to object a, they would be the same object.
+We need a way to copy one into the other while remaining independent objects.
 Example:

 ```python
 a = DecimalNumber("657.31")